 The perfect solution for a home-cooked dinner after a busy day – One Pan Cheesy Chicken Broccoli Rice Skillet

 Ironically I had been craving cheesy broccoli rice that same week, so I thought why not make what I want and throw some chicken into it?
 Everybody wins.

 - 2 tablespoons vegetable or olive oil

-- 1/2 cup chopped onion
+- 1/2 cup chopped yellow or white onion

-- 2 large carrots, peeled and diced
+- 1 large carrot, peeled and diced

 - 1 clove garlic, minced

-- 2 1/4 cups chicken broth
+- 2 1/4 cups chicken broth or stock

-- 1/2 teaspoon salt
+- 1/2 teaspoon salt, preferably kosher

 - 1 1/2 cups shredded cheddar cheese

 - Push them to the side of the pan then add the chicken in the middle.
 Cook until brown, about 2-3 minutes then flip and cook until brown again, another 2-3 minutes.

 - Stir in the broccoli.
 Cover again and cook for another 3-5 minutes or until the rice is fully cooked and broccoli is tender.
 Stir in the cheese until melted.